Traffic management and road permits | Redland City Council

 Dividing lines are generally not marked in local streets, except to guide drivers through hazards like crests and blind corners, as their presence can encourage drivers to believe the street is a higher order street with a higher speed limit.

 Drivers who park with wheels on the footpath are parked illegally.
-This is covered by the Road Rules, and no signs are required to enforce parking regulations on this matter.
+Under the Queensland Road Rules, and no signs are required to enforce parking regulations on this matter.

-Yellow lines are not used in residential streets as parking across driveways (partially or fully) is already illegal under the Queensland road rules, and signage is undesirable, unattractive and largely ineffective without enforcement.
+Yellow lines are not used in residential streets as parking across driveways (partially or fully) is already illegal under the Queensland Road Rules, and signage is undesirable, unattractive and largely ineffective without enforcement.
+If your driveway has insufficient access, you may wish to consider widening your driveway.
+Further information can be found on the RCC website at this link: Domestic driveways and crossovers

 Yellow ‘No Stopping’ lines also prohibit brief stopping by drivers, including taxi or ride-share drivers, to pick up or set down passengers as permitted under Queensland road rules.